 Explore downsizing instead.
 For many, a cheaper way to release equity is to downsize – sell and move to a smaller home.
 So explore this, but do it sooner – anecdotally, while many still feel up to moving in their sixties, as they get older the disinclination to move sets in so it's much tougher.

-You typically have to be 60 to do this.
+You typically have to be at least 55 to do this.
 Plus, the younger you are, the less you can usually borrow.

-Ensure the company's a member of SHIP.
+Ensure the company's a member of the Equity Release Council (formerly SHIP).
 This trade body's members all guarantee your estate will never owe more than your home is worth.

 Wait as long as you can.
 As a rule of thumb, at a rate of 7%, the amount you owe doubles every 10 years.
 Therefore the longer you wait, and the less you borrow, the lower the impact on your estate.